-- What if you are forced to choose between red and green? - They have the same training error. - You should pick green. - The slope is smaller, so predictions are less sensitive to having 'w' exactly right. - Since green 'w' is less sensitive to data, test error might be lower.
+- What if you are forced to choose between red and green? - And assume they have the same training error. - You should pick green. - Since slope is smaller, small change in x_i has a smaller change in prediction y_i . - Green line's predictions are less sensitive to having 'w' exactly right. - Since green 'w' is less sensitive to data, test error might be lower.